 Low Gaiter (season and condition dependent)

-Low gaiters are perfect for keeping rocks, sand, and snow out of your boots.
+Low gaiters are perfect for keeping rocks, sand, and snow out of your boots and preventing blisters.

 Duck Tape ( for repairs and blisters)